tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Languages** Draconic,understands the languages caster speaks
 >- **Challenge** —
 >___
->***Shared Resistances.***.
-When the caster summons the dragon, choose one of its damage resistances.
+>***Shared Resistances.*** When the caster summons the dragon, choose one of its damage resistances.
 The caster has resistance to the chosen damage type until the spell ends
 >
 >#### Actions
->***Multiattack.***.
-The dragon makes a number of Rend attacks equal to half the spell’s level (rounded down), and it uses Breath Weapon.
+>***Multiattack.*** The dragon makes a number of Rend attacks equal to half the spell's level (rounded down), and it uses Breath Weapon.
 >
->***Rend.***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 10 ft., one target.
+>***Rend.*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 10 ft., one target.
 Hit: 1d6 plus 4 + the spell's level piercing damage.
 >
->***Breath Weapon.***.
-The dragon exhales destructive energy in a 30-foot cone.
+>***Breath Weapon.*** The dragon exhales destructive energy in a 30-foot cone.
 Each creature in that area must make a Dexterity saving throw against caster's spell save DC.
 A creature takes 2d6 damage of a type this dragon has resistance to (caster's choice) on a failed save, or half as much damage on a successful one.
 >

 ---